kasim666/MoltiniOSTutorial/Tutorial/index.md

 ##Create Products

 It's time to list some products for our gadget store.
 On the left sidebar, click on `Inventory` button, which reveals 4 options.
 We would like to add products to our store, so click on `Products`.
-The other three options help us group products into categories or collections, you can explore on in your own time, but for the purpose of this tutorial, we will not be creating categories or
+The other three options help us group products into categories or collections, you can explore on in your own time, but for the purpose of this tutorial, we will not be creating categories.

 ![screenshot-3](./Screenshots/screenshot-3.png)

-Click on the green button on the top right to begin add our first product to the shop.
+Click on the green button on the top right to add our first product to the shop.

 You have to fill in the required fields and hit the `Submit` button at the bottom to save.